-Microsoft has Released Windows 10 April 2018 Update with a number of new Features, improvements on existing features, Security improvements, and bug fixes.
-Microsoft has put an immense amount of work into making sure Windows 10 updates happen smoothly.
-Also This time Microsoft confirmed the Windows 10 April 2018 Update will install in less than 30 minutes, means this time upgrade process will faster compare then previous ones.
-But sometimes users face difficulty while upgrade process, Windows update installation stuck for hours, windows do not work properly after a recent upgrade, getting different error code or PC stuck at Black screen at startup etc. Here this post we share few things to do in advance to well Prepare your PC for the Windows 10 April 2018 UpdateV1803.
+Also, Microsoft work on existing features such Microsoft edge getting huge improvements, including old text editor (Notepad), skype app, Gamebar etc and Microsoft has put an immense amount of work into making sure Windows 10 updates happen smoothly.
+But sometimes users face difficulty while upgrade process, Windows update installation stuck for hours, windows do not work properly after a recent upgrade, getting different error code or PC stuck at Black screen at startup, Data loss “documents folder had gone missing” after an upgrade to the October 2018 Update etc. Here this post we share few things to do in advance to well Prepare your PC for the Windows 10 April 2018 UpdateV1803.
 And make the upgrade process smoother and error free.

 Post Contents :-